A woman was arrested by the Criminal Investigation and Detection Group (CIDG) for Illegal Recruitment in Gen.Trias Cavite.

 against three (3) or more persons individually or as a group.

-Inside the house were more or less 100 overseas employment
+Inside the house was more or less 100 overseas employment worker applicants.

 The alleged illegal recruitment offender was identified as Joy Callo.

 The Illegal Recruitment violator allegedly misled the applicants to believe that they will work in Milan, Italy with an hourly pay of 10 euro.
 She further promised that within 3 months, the applicant may immediately leave for Italy.

 The arrested suspect for Illegal recruitment further demanded that the applicant pay P3,500 for the medical checkup.
 She required the applicant to pay P150,000 as placement fee which will be deducted from their salary for 3 years.

 The POEA said that the accused is not licensed to operate as a recruitment agency.